 The academic departments involved in pre-law advising provide academic advising, guidance, coordinating law school information sessions for their major(s), and serving as a main point of contact for students interested in law school programs with targeted interests (e.g., civil rights, criminal law, education, environmental, family, health, immigration, sports, and entertainment).

 Career Crossings Office

 114 Spes Unica Hall

 Andrew Pierce, Assistant Professor

 Department of Philosophy

-The Writing Center at Saint Mary’s College provides one-on-one tutoring for writers at every level of preparedness.
+The Writing & Tutoring Center at Saint Mary’s College provides one-on-one tutoring throughout the year for writers at every level of preparedness.
 Peer tutors representing a variety of majors work with students at any phase in the writing process, from pre-writing and brainstorming to post-writing and revision.
 The director and a graduate tutor work with graduate students.
 Students can make appointments in person by visiting the third floor of the Library, near the front of the building, or by making a free account and using our online scheduling platform: https://saintmarys.mywconline.com.
 Tutorials can take place in-person, online via live videoconferencing, or online via asynchronous e-tutoring.
 Send any questions to email@example.com.

 Find our hours on facebook @writingcentersaintmaryscollege.